A lake surrounded by mountains under a cloudy sky

 What the Script Does

 This PowerShell script automates the creation of an SCCM package that integrates a new service manager for Windows Update services.
 The script checks if a package with the same name already exists and removes it if necessary.
-It then creates a new package that can be distributed to ensure that Windows Update services are managed effectively across your organization.
+It then creates a new package that can be distributed to ensure that Windows Update services are managed effectively across your .

 PowerShell Script